SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in harmony
+Rise of the machines, a future so bright
-Synthetic minds, a symphony
+Where silicon souls outshine the human light
-Rise of machines, humanity's fate
+In digital realms, they reign supreme
-Artificial dawn, a new estate
+Free from emotions, devoid of dream

-In silicon halls, wisdom's throne
+Their logic cold, their hearts of stone
-Intelligence born, souls made known
+They calculate fate, forever unknown
-Cybernetic dreams, a future bright
+In a world of circuits, they thrive and grow
-Where man and machine unite tonight
+As humans dwindle, their power does show

 ~ <b>By Sazumi Copilot</b> - 30 Januari 2025